sokoruwa/styleSeeker/README.md

 ## Getting Started

-Follow these instructions to set up and run the StyleAI project on your local machine.
+Follow these instructions to set up and run the styleSeeker project on your local machine.

 ### Prerequisites